coderan-io/validator/README.md

 [![example workflow name](https://github.com/coderan-io/validator/workflows/CI/badge.svg)](https://github.com/coderan-io/validator/actions?query=workflow%3ACI)
 [![codecov](https://codecov.io/gh/coderan-io/validator/branch/develop/graph/badge.svg?token=OX5CACK0K0)](https://codecov.io/gh/coderan-io/validator)

+> [!WARNING]
+> Full V3 docs coming soon!
+The following docs are updated for V3, but not complete yet.

 ### Introduction
 The goal of this package, is to simplify the struggle of validating elements in React, with a simple system which allows users to add their own rules.